domasvz1/DO-Shop-ASP.NET-MVC/README.md

 Plans for release 0.4:
 - First and far the most important feature is to fix the fronend of the main shop and make the payment system;
 - (Fix the UI in the SHOP) mian
-- Drop headline from database
+- Drop headline parameter from Item object from the main database;
-- (Fix the payment)
+- (Fix the payment system)
 - Another important thing is to make deleting items from database and importing process work flawlessly;
 - Clear the processes, have plans for the current release;
 - Webpage for webshop processes
 - Create first automation tests (UNIT TESTS)
-- Fix as mcuh exceptions (try catches as possible)
+- Fix as mcuh exceptions (try catches as possible);
-- Add Sprint diagram, try to work in sprint
+- Add Sprint diagram, try to work in sprint;
+- Add CSS on products page;
+- Display products categories in Main Products window;
+- Add product search in the Main products window;
+- Add the cart option and make cart visible;

 So far what has been done:
-- Empty webpager created
+- Empty webpage created
 - Changed the term meaning Shop -> Products
+- Products are now being displayed in the store (In the navigation bar find Products section)

 -----------------------------------------------------------------------